dart-lang/language/working/0546-patterns/records-feature-specification.md

 ```
 // Existing rule:
 literal      ::= record
                  | // Existing literal productions...
 record       ::= '(' recordField ( ',' recordField )* ','? ')'
 recordField  ::= (identifier ':' )? expression
 ```

-This is somewhat like the grammar for a function call argument list, except that positional and named fields are allowed to intermix.
-(There's no real reason argument lists don't also allow that, and it's a long-standing feature request.)
+This is identical to the grammar for a function call argument list.
 There are a couple of syntactic restrictions not captured by the grammar.
+A parenthesized expression without a trailing comma is ambiguously either a record or grouping expression.
+To resolve the ambiguity, it is always treated as a grouping expression.

 It is a compile-time error if a record has any of:

-*   only a single positional field with no trailing comma.
-This avoids ambiguity with parenthesized expressions.
-Python has a similar rule.

 *   the same field name more than once.